johndunne2019/pands-project/README.md

 ## My Analysis of the Fisher's Iris Data Set

+**Fishers_Iris_data_set.csv**

+This file is a csv file containing the Fisher's Iris data set which I downloaded from the internet and saved in my repository.
+Further details in the references section of this Readme file.

 **Mean_Fisher_Iris.py**

 This file contains a program that calculates the mean of the columns of data in the Fisher's Iris data set.
 I wrote this file using the numpy module and within the numpy module using the numpy.mean function to calculate the mean of the data in each column.
+I used the genfromtxt function to read the csv file and set the delimiter as comma.
 When I first wrote this program the output was nan (not a number) and I had to research how to skip the first row of the data set.
 I did this using skip_header=1.
 I also asked for the output to be rounded to one decimal place using the round function and I used formatted strings to return the output in a sentence.
+I asked for the mean of the first 4 columns of the data set to be calculated and printed as output plus a sentence informing the user about the contents of the fifth column of the data set.
+In writing this script I used the week 9 lectures on numpy and matplotlib as a starting point and developed the code through further research which is detailed in the references section of this Readme file.

+* How to run the program: Mean_Fisher_Iris.py:
+    * Download my repository to your local machine
+    *
+    * Open cmder or command prompt and cd (change directory) to the folder where the repository has been downloaded to
+    * Type python Mean_Fisher_Iris.py and the enter button
+    * The output will appear on the command line